danielpetrov/ag-grid-api/Readme.md

 Each of the api functions won't be executed if the wrapped AgGridReact has not initialised yet.
 If you call a callback from AgGridApi before that nothing will happen.
 You can change that from options, setting log property to true.
-Then you will get error message in the console if you are trying to call an api functions if the grid is not ready.
+Then you will get a warn message in the console if you are trying to call an api functions if the grid is not ready.